How to Install a Bathroom in a Basement?

 • Design: Designing a new bathroom is a critical step in the construction process.
 In addition to determining the scope of your project, bathroom design will affect your licensing, permits, and zoning.
 Building a new bathroom near existing utilities will reduce the workload and require fewer permits.
 If you can, place your basement bathroom under the existing toilet.
 This facilitates the expansion of utilities.

 • Drainage: Drainage is essential for planning a bathroom in the basement.
-Overhead water supply relies on gravity to drain sewage and wastewater.
+The overhead water supply relies on gravity to drain sewage and wastewater.
 This is known as the slope or fall of your drainage system.
 Some basement drains do not provide an adequate drop, making natural drainage a problem.
-Examine the pitch of your basement drain professionally if you have no experience installing plumbing.
+If you have no experience installing plumbing, examine the pitch of your basement drains professionally.
 Installing shallow plumbing will result in major repairs.
 It is also essential to ensure that the lines of the septic tanks are deep enough.

 • Flow: Have a pro study of your flow rate.
 Low flows will not evacuate waste and will lead to braking.
 In many cases, city lines require return water valves.
 Installation of a non-return valve may require permission.
 Ask a professional if a valve is needed with your system.